benlansdell/ethome/README.md

 * Interpolate pose data to improve low-confidence predictions
 * Create generic features for analysis and downstream ML tasks
 * Create features specifically for mouse resident-intruder setup
-* Perform unsupervised learning on pose data to extract discrete behavioral motifs (similar to MotionMapper)
 * Quickly generate a movie with behavior predictions

 ## Installation